hacks-guide/Guide-WiiU/docs/vwii/vwii-modding.md

 !> Installing custom System Menu is a definite brick risk and you should always have an effective backup before installing one but when done right, won't brick the vWii.

 !> Installing any IOS (including TED IOSes) or wads made for the original Wii on your vWii will brick it

+!> Installing a theme after installing Priiloader will brick your vWii.